caiyu6666/DDAD-ASR/README.md

 ## Citation

-If this work is helpful for you, please cite out papers:
+If this work is helpful for you, please cite our papers:

 ```
 @article{cai2022dualdistribution,